Babylon (soundtrack): Critical response

 The first two preview tracks, "Call Me Manny" and "Voodoo Mama" were reviewed by Rolling Stone's Jon Blistein who mentioned it as "pulsating blasts of hot jazz stuffed with thundering drums and boozy horns".
 At the special screening of the film, press critics praised Hurwitz's score, with Jeff Nelson calling it as "one hell of a wall of sound".

 Music critic Jonathan Broxton wrote "while Justin Hurwitz’s music enhances the magnificent extravagance of that life and that time, it makes sure it doesn’t overlook the pain and the pathos either."
 Filmtracks.com reviewed "the soundtrack for Babylon is smart dysfunction by design, Hurwitz opting for insanity as a method of enhancing the overstimulating nature of the movie.
 The 97-minute album is an amusing but ultimately exhausting and defeating experience.
 It's the kind of work that makes you laugh and shake your head while vowing never to revisit it again."

+In August 2023, IndieWire ranked the film's score at number 15 on its list of "The 40 Best Movie Scores of the 21st Century," writing "Filled with booming trumpets and epic saxophone solos, it’s a truly epic score, perfectly fitting the changing world of ’20s and ’30s Los Angeles perfectly.
+But it’s the way the score builds upon its motifs and elements from song to song, that makes its special."

 Industry reactions

-The film received attention from industry members in the 2023 award season, highlighting the possiblities of award nominations at major ceremonies.
+The film received attention from industry members in the 2023 award season, highlighting the possibilities of award nominations at major ceremonies.
 Hurwitz's score has been highlighted by critics from various publications, as the possible contender for the Academy Award for Best Original Score at the 95th Academy Awards, with Paul Sheehan of GoldDerby analysing that the score has been the leading contenders for that category.
 Aside Academy Awards, the score will also be a major contender for the 80th Golden Globe Awards, highlighted by Variety's Clayton Davis.
 It would later win the Best Original Score category.